rachwong/Share_price_maximising/README.md

 * If there is no maximum profit the algorithm will return 0.
 * I am assuming the currency is NZD and that a share price will not be over 6 digits
 * I am assuming the numbers are round numbers given I am receiving an integer array as opposed to a double.

+### To run
+App.Java located at: SharePriceTools/src/main/java/App.java
+can be executed to print the profit results of any given array